magmo/apps/packages/wallet/src/redux/protocols/prepare-channel/readme.md

 1. The protocol could calculate the correct `CommitmentType` for the next commitment.
 This is used when progressing a channel directly from turn 0 to the application phase, as might be done when constructing a virtual channel.
 2. It could also be used to progress the channel exactly one round, eg. through the `PreFundSetup` phase, or through the `PostFundSetup` phase, or through the `Conclude` phase.

+Should the protocol actually be called something like `AdvancePhase`?

 ## State machine diagram

 Diagram for approach 1.
 In this case, you might send a commitment but still have to wait.